 17. Smart Passive Income

-It is possible for people to make six-figure bucks from passive incomes.
-Therefore, if you are in the dark and are wondering how this can be possible, then listen to Pat Flynn as he delves into various avenues for making passive income.
+It’s possible for people to make six-figure bucks from passive incomes.
+Therefore, if you’re in the dark and wondering how this is possible, then listen to Pat Flynn as he delves into various avenues for making passive income.

 Some have even gone ahead and started their successful business podcasts after listening to Pat.